 - An ability to write.
 We’re not looking to be full-time editors.
 You should have a decent handle on grammar and write with a colourful and engaging style.

 - Fluent in English.
 If you are not a native English speaker, please don’t be dissuaded.
-We’re happy to have writers whose first language isn’t English, but we are an English-language, and so solid crafting of written English is key.
+We’re happy to have writers whose first language isn’t English, but we are an English-language site, and so solid crafting of written English is key.

 I have my own blog, can I still be a writer here?

 You sure can.
-In fact we offer you a spot in your Author Profile to display a link to your blog to help promote it.
+In fact we offer you a spot in your bio and profile to display a link to your blog to help promote it.
 However, we do ask that the content you submit to Lost Laowai be original, as it doesn’t make much sense to just repost (word for word) something you’ve written for your private site.
 As with all things, there are exceptions to this, and we will on-occasion repost previously published material.

 How often am I required to write?